 So which workspace solutions will be most suitable post-pandemic?
 What is the future of work and the office space as we know it?
 Let’s take a look at some of the modern working solutions we might see after COVID-19.

 Operating fully online has shown many businesses that they can work remotely and do well.
 Coupled with the fact that organisations will want to future-proof themselves in case something similar were to happen again, we’re likely to see a higher proportion of employees work from home even once restrictions are lifted.
 Whether whole teams continue to work from home, or just some team members do, remains to be seen.
 Nonetheless, as businesses look for future office solutions after the pandemic, remote working will almost certainly be a consideration.

 Remote working and virtual communication will certainly play a part in the future of work, but that isn’t to say that the office space is going to be completely redundant.
 There are flexible office space options we’re likely to see be increasingly in-demand, as businesses look for modern workplace solutions post-COVID.

 For some workers, it won’t be as simple as either return to the office, or stay at home.
 After working in a more agile way during the pandemic, many teams and freelancers will continue to work flexibly, splitting their time between home and the office.

-They may be happy continuing to work from home a lot of the time, but still need a flexible office space to meet clients, host face to face meetings, collaborate on projects, communicate with co-workers, and to have the option of a more productive workspace when needed.
+They may be happy continuing to work from home a lot of the time, but still need a flexible office space to meet clients, host face to face meetings, collaborate on projects, communicate with co-workers, and to have the option to access a more productive workspace when needed.